Rajpratik71/Mininet-wiki/FAQ.md

 Note however that if you are running locally it's much easier to control Mininet directly from within a Python script or using the CLI.

 It's trivial to add a REST (or ReST if you prefer) API to Mininet using Python.
-Using the [[ Bottle | http://bottlepy.org ]] framework, you could do something like:
+For example, using the [[ Bottle | http://bottlepy.org ]] framework, you could do something like:

 ```python
 #!/usr/bin/python